clausnz/php-helpers/README.md

 **Return Value:**

-Returns a std object representation of the converted array.
+A std object representation of the converted array.